 No, I wouldn't bother talking about the health risks.
 I'd tell them about my fucking teeth.

-Because after years of sporadic, self-inflicted vomiting, I am now on a first-name basis with most of the employees of my dental office.
+, I am now on a first-name basis with most of the employees of my dental office.
 Don't get me wrong: They're nice people, but I'd prefer to never see them again.

 But that's what happens when you routinely flood your mouth with stomach acids that raze your enamel and wear your molars down to rounded little stubs.
 People stick big needles in your gums and then charge you exorbitant amounts of money for it.